-Curcumin for Athletes – Studies Show Muscle Growth and Endurance Boost
+Curcumin for Athletes – Enhances Muscle Growth and Endurance Boost

 Curcumin supplementation may be of interest to endurance athletes.
 This is suggested by a Taiwanese animal study in which liquid curcumin led to a big increase in the endurance capacity of lab mice.